zhanglihua-wanglu/wanwallet/README.md

     $ cd my/path/meteor-dapp-wallet/app && meteor --port 3050

-In the original window you can then start Mist using wallet mode:
+In the original window you can then start Wanwallet using wallet mode:

-    $ cd mist
+    $ cd wanwallet
     $ yarn dev:electron --mode wallet